ibidem/mjolnir-backbone/README.md

 ## Mjolnir Theme Configuration

-**The following are the are what you need to get starting using a standard mjolnir theme structure as the base.**
+*The following are what you need to get starting using a standard mjolnir theme structure as the base.*

 Sample scripts configuration: